ThuriyaThwin/Chess/README.md

 =====

 Game of chess built using python
-Can be played among 2 players
+Can be played among 2 players or AI
-No AI player exists as of now
+Current AI is very Weak
 GUI built using Tkinter

 Work in progress